dhicks6345789/remote-gateway/README.md

 If you want to change the page title from the default "Guacamole", simply edit the file "/var/lib/nginx/uwsgi/api.py" and replace the string on the line that starts "pageTitle =" with your preferred title.

+You can change the favicon used for the page (generally used as an icon on open tabs in a web browser).
+Generate with [Favicon Generator](https://realfavicongenerator.net/).

 ### Adding Connections / Users

 The CGI script that picks up the authenticated username provided by cloudflared reads Guacamole's user-mapping.xml file (/etc/guacamole/user-mapping.xml) to try and find any matching users listed.
 Authenticated users' usernames will generally be in the form of an email address, the domain part is removed by the CGI script.
 So, a user logging in with the email address "f.bloggs@example.com" will be seen as user "f.bloggs" in user-mapping.xml.